bingyang-lei/bingyang-lei.github.io/index.md

 ## About Me

-I am a Undergraduate student at Nanjing University, majoring in Computer Science and Technology.
+I am an undergraduate student at Nanjing University(NJU), majoring in Computer Science and Technology.

 ## Research Interests